AT&T SportsNet Rocky Mountain: West subfeed

 On May 23, 2017, it was announced that the network had acquired the regional cable rights to the new Vegas Golden Knights NHL expansion team.
 These telecasts are available in all of Nevada, and parts of Arizona, and California, including all of San Bernardino County, as well as Utah, Wyoming, and Idaho.
 The games are also made available on sister network Root Sports Northwest in northern Idaho and Montana.

-In June 2018, AT&T SportsNet acquired rights to the newly-relocated Las Vegas Aces of the WNBA.
+In June 2018, AT&T SportsNet acquired rights to the newly relocated Las Vegas Aces of the WNBA.

 Utah subfeed

 In late 1989, TCI launched Prime Sports Network-Utah as a replacement from their game-only Jazz Cable Network.
 Although it originally was considered a separate network, at some point it began to operate as a subfeed with almost identical programming.
 The main feature of this Utah-based network had always been Utah Jazz basketball games.
 Over the years it was known as Prime Sports Intermountain West, Fox Sports Utah and finally Root Sports Utah.
 When AT&T took over the network all Utah branding was dropped and it now operates as a true subfeed.
-Jazz games produced by AT&T SportsNet Rocky Mountain are also available in Idaho and Montana on sister-network Root Sports Northwest.
+Jazz games produced by AT&T SportsNet Rocky Mountain were also available in Idaho and Montana on sister network Root Sports Northwest.